Antimicrobial resistance: information

 Global threat

 The World Health Organisation has declared AMR to be one of the top ten threats to global health.
 Recent research estimated that in 2019, 4.95 million deaths were associated with bacterial AMR worldwide.
 AMR can spread via humans, animals, the environment and the food chain, and can move between countries.
 To control it effectively, we need a ‘One Health’ approach.
 This requires coordinated action on human health, animal health, minimising the spread of AMR through the environment, and food safety.
-In addition, we need to act together with international partners.

 Tackling AMR

-• optimising use of antimicrobials
+• optimising the use of antimicrobials

-• investing in innovation, supply and access
+• investing in innovation, supply, and access

 What you can do